The following represent the core beliefs of Community

 The Lord’s Supper

-The Lord’s Supper (“communion”) is our memorial to the death of Christ, remembering his sacrifice on the cross of us by partaking in the elements of bread and wine, examining our hearts in light of His calling, and anticipating His second coming.
+The Lord’s Supper (“communion”) is our memorial to the death of Christ, remembering his sacrifice on the cross for us by partaking in the elements of bread and wine, examining our hearts in light of His calling, and anticipating His second coming.

 The Sovereignty of God

 We teach that God completely and totally controls all things, and continually holds all things together.
 He does not merely foreknow the future, but actively brings it to pass, planning and accomplishing his purposes throughout all time, even temporarily permitting the abhorrence of suffering and evil to demonstrate his power in redeeming all things to the praise of his glory.
-Concerning our salvation, before the world was made, God chose some men and women whom He decrees to save, and in His timing irresistibly reveals His splendor to them, prompting the compatibly genuine response of the human will in saving faith.
-God elects, converts, and securely keeps all who call on His name.